 As a result of discussions at that meeting, a group of concerned residents agreed to form a Rivers and Brooks Group to focus on action on this issue.

-The new Rivers and Brooks Group has already had its first meeting, and we will be sharing information about steps we can all take to to help relieve pressure on our local sewage works, as well as highlighting the agencies who we need to lobby to encourage real action to address these issues.
+The new Rivers and Brooks Group will be sharing information about steps we can all take to to help relieve pressure on our local sewage works, as well as highlighting the agencies who we need to lobby to encourage real action to address these issues.

 Join Us

-If you would like to join this new Rivers and Brooks Group, and receive updates and notice of meetings by email, please contact us at info@tdeg.org.uk .
+If you would like to join this new Rivers and Brooks Group, and receive updates and notice of meetings by email, please join us via the TDEG Join Us page .